 Kiss of Death: Sedna's soldiers try to kiss Kanon to suck out her evil soul.

-Know-Nothing Know-It-All: The turtle mentor has shades of this; not only is he wrong about which priestess will fall into darkness, he doesn't comprehend what Sedna truly is and gives wrong information as a result.
+Know-Nothing Know-It-All: The Elder Turtle has shades of this; not only is he wrong about which priestess will fall into darkness, he doesn't comprehend what Sedna truly is and gives wrong information as a result.

 The Reveal: Kanon and Marin find out about Sedna's true nature while being almost defeated by her.
 Specifically, Sedna is formed from the combined sorrow that the inhabitants of the island committed to the sea.

 Scenery Porn: Plenty of lovely shots of the seaside town in which the story takes place.

 Sheathe Your Sword: Sedna is "defeated" by everyone accepting the darkness within them, not casting it away or fighting it.